PutaO Myanmar - far east Himalayas

 PutaO - Perfectly Peaceful

-Putao is reached from Myitkyina by flight from Mandalay.
-We started in Naypyitaw driving to Mandalay at night through a rainstorm with a strong wind pushing us into a dark Mandalay Hotel at midnight.
+Putao can be reached from Myitkyina by flight from Mandalay.
+We started in Naypyitaw, driving to Mandalay at night through a rainstorm with a strong wind pushing us into a dark Mandalay Hotel at midnight.

-The puddles in Putao were as big as the storm.
-It seemed to clear quickly and we walked around the empty airport building to a wooden temporary building for immigration.
+The puddles in PutaO were as big as the stormhad been.
+It seemed to clear up quickly, and we walked around the empty airport building to a wooden, temporary immigration building.

-Check-in was very basic - a desk, scale, and handwritten luggage tags.
+Check-in was very basic, consisting of a desk, scale, and handwritten luggage tags.
 The baggage

 claim was operated by men pulling the luggage to waiting passengers.

 A very warm welcome from the staff at Putao Trekking House.
-There were four clusters of cabins with four rooms - two up and two down.
+There were four clusters of cabins with four rooms - two rooms upstairs and two rooms downstairs.
 They were clean and comfortable rooms with showers and hot water.

 Down the road, a well in front of a house offers passersby a drink of cool water from a clay pot.